gvasilei/chatbot-ai-workshop/README.md

 * in the project folder type `pipenv install` to get all package dependencies

-* The load all the necessary NLTK packages via `pipenv run python get_nltk_packages.py`
+* Then load all the necessary NLTK packages via `pipenv run python get_nltk_packages.py`

 # Run the chatbot